-1. Inquiry

-1.1 Allegations of research misconduct should be directed in the first instance to the Vice Provost for Research who, along with the responsible administrative entity, will determine jurisdiction and which process is applicable to resolve the allegation.
-If the Vice Provost determines that this process is properly invoked, the Vice Provost will forward the complaint-which must be in writing-to the Dean of the School where the research is being performed
+1. Inquiry 1.1 Allegations of research misconduct should be directed in the first instance to the Vice Provost for Research who, along with the responsible administrative entity, will determine jurisdiction and which process is applicable to resolve the allegation.
+If the Vice Provost determines that this process is properly invoked, the Vice Provost will forward the complaint-which must be in writing-to the Dean of the School where

-1.2 Upon receipt of a properly documented complaint, the Dean will inform the respondent of the nature of the charges, and will provide the respondent with a copy of these procedures.
-The Dean will also take steps to secure relevant documents, data and other materials
+Complaint-which must be in writing-to the Lean of the School where the research is being performed 1.2 Upon receipt of a properly documented complaint, the Dean will inform the respondent of the nature of the charges, and will provide the respondent with a copy of these procedures.
+The Dean will also take steps to secure relevant documents, data and other materials The Dean will show the end other materials.